-The United States is the largest national emitter of greenhouse gases in the world, and CO2 emissions associated with electricity generation in 2004 account for 2299 Mt of CO2 (627 Mt C), or 39% of a

-- 1 national total of 5890 (EIA, 2006a).
-Greenhouse gases are also emitted from oil refining, natural gas - 2 transmission, and other fossil energy supply activities, but apart from energy consumption figures - 3 included in industry sector calculations, these emissions are relatively small compared with electric power - 4 plant emissions.
-For instance, emissions from petroleum consumed in refining processes in the United - 5 States are about 40 Mt C per year (EIA, 2004, Chapter 2 this report), while fugitive emissions from gas - 6 transmission and distribution pipelines in the United States are about 2.2 Mt C per year (ORNL estimate). - 7 On the other hand, a study of greenhouse gas emissions from a six-county area in southwestern Kansas - 8 found that compressor stations for natural gas pipeline systems are a significant source of emissions at - 9 that local scale (AAG, 2003).
+The United States is the largest national emitter of greenhouse gases in the world, and CO2 emissions associated with electricity generation in 2004 account for 2299 Mt of CO2 (627 Mt C), or 39% of a national total of 5890 (EIA, 2006a).
+Greenhouse gases are also emitted from oil refining, natural gas plant emissions.
+For instance, emissions from petroleum consumed in refining processes in the U.S. are about 40 Mt C per year (EIA, 2004: Ch.
+2), while fugitive emissions from gas transmission and distribution pipelines in the U.S. are about 2.2 Mt C yr-1 (ORNL estimate).
+On the other hand, a study of greenhouse gas emissions from a six-county area in southwestern Kansas found that compressor stations for natural gas pipeline systems are a significant source of emissions at that local scale (AAG, 2003).